 In a news release dated October 9, 2014, the Company disclosed exploration results, which were focused on the continuity of the Turmalina Ore Body A beyond current mine workings.
-This positive trend in drill results continued and was repeated in a news release of April 8, 2015 where grades reported reinforced the trend of increasing ounces per vertical meter as depth increases.
-Included in the intercepts reported was 14 meters of 23.7 grams per tonne gold.
+The positive results were suplimented with initial results from the 2015, 25,000 meter exploration program (see news release dated April 8, 2015).